MobileFirst-Platform-Developer-Center/PinCodeWin8/README.md

  - `mfpdev app register` - to register the application.
  - `mfpdev app push` - to map the `accessRestricted` scope to the `PinCodeAttempts` security check.

+3. Run the application in the Windows Emulator or physical device.
+Press the **Get Balance** button and enter "1234" to display the balance.

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0